 you can easily install the UFW firewall using the below command in SSH.

 sudo apt install ufw

-Once you’ve completed the installation, you can check the status whether UFW is active or not using below command.
+Once you’ve completed the installation, you can check the status of whether UFW is active or not using the below command.

 sudo ufw status

 If the firewall is active, you will be able to view all the existing rules using the above command.
 Something like below:

 Enable IPv6 Support for UFW Firewall

 The UFW is default enabled for IPv4, however, you can enable the support for IPv6 by editing the default folder.
 This is not mandatory unless you need it.